 A sought-after speaker at conferences, Jacquie is also a guest lecturer in employment law at the University of Sydney and the University of Technology Sydney.

-He is recognised in the 2016 - 2020 editions of Best Lawyers in Australia for his expertise in Labour and Employment Law.
-He is also recommended as one of the leading lawyers in NSW by Doyle's Guide editions 2015, 2016 and 2017 for Employment & Industrial Relations.
+Specialising in Workplace Relations & Safety for 30+ years, Neil's focus is on helping organisations achieve their goals against a backdrop of ever-changing and increasingly complex workplace laws.
+His experience spans government, building/construction, engineering, transport, manufacturing, health, financial services, retail, IT and communications industries.
+He is recognised in the 2016-2020 editions of Best Lawyers in Australia for his expertise in Labour and Employment Law and is also recommended as one of the leading lawyers in NSW by Doyle's Guide editions 2015, 2016 and 2017 for Employment & Industrial Relations.

 This leading resource is designed for organisations addressing modern slavery in their operations and supply chains.
 The course provides practical guidance on the supply chain reporting requirements set out in Australia’s Modern Slavery Act.